-Experiencing Racism on the North Shore
+Stories of Belonging on the North Shore

-Donate today through the Friends of the North Vancouver Museum & Archives Society, Registered Charity No. 89031 1772 RR0001.
+Donations are accepted through the Friends of the North Vancouver Museum & Archives Society, Registered Charity No. 89031 1772 RR0001.

 We respectfully acknowledge that MONOVA: Museum and Archives of North Vancouver is located on the traditional lands of the Sḵwx̱wú7mesh (Squamish), and Səl̓ílwətaɬ (Tsleil-Waututh) First Nations, whose ancestors have lived here for countless generations.
 We are grateful for the opportunity to live, work and learn with them on unceded Coast Salish Territory.